-- Session abstracts are to be submitted electronically only.
+- Session proposals must be submitted online only.
 Sign in or create a user account to submit.

 chair should the proposal be accepted.
-Once panel is accepted
+Once your panel is accepted,

-chairs must ensure that their membership is current.
+you as session chair must ensure that your membership is current.

 - NeMLA looks for focused sessions that will draw interesting,